Niet Normaal INT: Exhibition Yes, Naturally (2013)

-The preservation of the earth was the theme of the manifestation.
-It showed how innovations can cooperate with humans and nature to save our planet in the context of the climate crisis.
-The show presented partnerships between humans, nature and technology.
-Visitors could design their own pet, open a bee savings account, create new coral reefs and taste ant eggs as well as grilled seagulls.
+A major theme of 'Yes, Naturally' was Earth's preservation.
+The exhibition envisioned how innovations can cooperate with humans and nature to save Earth in the context of the climate crisis.
+The show presented partnerships between humans, nature, and technology.
+Visitors could design their own pet, open a bee savings account, create new coral reefs, and taste ant eggs and grilled seagulls.

 Exhibition Hacking Habitat (2016)

-The following exhibition was Hacking Habitat.
-Art of Control, which ran from 26 February – 5 June 2016.
-The name of the exhibition refers to the concept of life hacking.
-The exhibition was set up in the former Wolvenplein prison in Utrecht, The Netherlands, that until 2014 held delinquents.
-The show gave an artistic interpretation of how, as humans, we are controlled by high-tech systems, and how to restore our relationship with machines.
+The following exhibition was Hacking Habitat, Art of Control, which ran from February 26th through June 5th, 2016.
+The exhibition's name references the concept of life hacking.
+The exhibition was set up in the former Wolvenplein prison in Utrecht, The Netherlands, which functioned as a prison until 2014, and now serves as an open create space.
+The show gave an artistic interpretation of how humans are controlled by high-tech systems, and how they may restore their relationship with machines.

 Dutch artist Melanie Bonajo made a video for the exhibition titled Progress vs Regress.
-It depicts elderly people taking a selfie for the first time in their lives.
-Spanish artist Fernando Sánchez Castillo bought the last thing left of Franco's dictatorship: his pleasure yacht Azor.
+It depicted elderly people taking a selfie for the first time in their lives.
+Spanish artist Fernando Sánchez Castillo bought the last thing left of Franco's dictatorship: his pleasure yacht, Azor.
 He pressed the ship into 40 pieces of scrap: Guernica Syndrome (2014).

 In the former prison's gymnasium ran William Kentridge's The Refusal of Time, a 5-channel video installation with kinetic sculpture exploring time in its various manifestations, through various media, including dance, film, music and spoken word.

 Exhibition Robot Love (2018)

 Robot Love took place during Dutch Design Week 2018, in the former Campina milk factory in Eindhoven, The Netherlands from September until December 2018.

 The show explored the relationship between humans and robots through a series of interactive art, design and engineering installations.
-The starting point of the exhibition was the question: what if we approach robotization from the perspective of love and empathy?
+The starting point of the exhibition was the question: what if humans approach robotization from the perspective of love and empathy?

 Works included Annelies, Looking For Completion – a crying, human-like robot by art duo L.A.
 Raeven, an AI-robot in the form of a pink kitten that narrated a possible future history of the world created by Pinar Yoldas; and HellYeahWeFuckDie by artist Hito Steyerl – after the most popular words in American pop songs – with video footage of high-tech companies testing out robots that fall and stumble.